-LEVEL AND TYPE OF QUALIFICATION: EXAM BOARD: J AS and A LEVEL WJEC BRIEF DESCRIPTION Economics teaches students to think logically and to use theories to understand how econo- mies operate.
+LEVEL AND TYPE OF QUALIFICATION: EXAM BOARD: AS and A LEVEL WJEC 5 BRIEF DESCRIPTION 5 Economics teaches students to think logically and to use theories to understand how econo- mies operate.
 At the centre of the subject is the question of how we divide up our scarce re- sources and how decisions resulting from this affect us all - in other words who gets what and why?
-ENTRY REQUIREMENTS Economics is open to all students in Year 12 providing they meet the school's entry require- ments.
+ENTRY REQUIREMENTS Economics is open to all students in Year 12 providing they meet the he school's entry require- ments.
 You do not need to have done GCSE.
 You must also have achieved a C grade or above in Mathematics and English.
-COURSE SUMMARY-UNITS AS = 2 Units A2 = AS Units plus Ur nits 3 & 4 Unit 1 - Introduction to Economic Principles Unit 3 - Exploring Eco onomic Behaviour Unit 2 - Economics in Action Unit 4 - Evaluating Ed conomic Models and humanities and Mathematics.
+COURSE SUMMARY-UNITS AS = 2 Units A2 = AS Units plus Ur nits 3 & 4 Unit 1 - Introduction to Economic Principles Unit 3 - Exploring Eco onomic Behaviour

+Unit 2 - Economics in Action

+Unit 4 - Evaluating Economic Models and

-Economics will combine well with most other A level subjects, including other social sciences,
+Economics will combine well with most other A level subjects, including other social sciences, humanities and Mathematics.